 The SoS strategy aims to minimise current and future impacts of the key threatening process on priority biodiversity values, including threatened species and ecological integrity.
 This objective aligns with the BC Act

 How will this species be managed?

-Currently, no management sites have been identified for this threatened species.
+Currently, 1 management site has been identified for this threatened species.

 Bayside, Bega Valley, Central Coast, Eurobodalla, Georges River, Hornsby, Kiama, Lake Macquarie, Mid-Coast, Mosman, Newcastle, North Sydney, Northern Beaches, Port Stephens, Randwick, Shellharbour, Shoalhaven, Sutherland Shire, Sydney, Unincorporated - Sydney Harbour Area, Waverley, Wollongong, Woollahra